Published on Thursday, May 21 2015 12:56

-In the interest of full disclosure, let it be known that that author of this column is an elected official.
-The opinions stated are hers, and do not necessarily reflect those of the Board of Trustee.
+In the interest of full disclosure, let it be known that the author of this column is an elected official.
+Her opinions are hers, and do not necessarily reflect those of the entire Board of Trustees.

 Another week gone by, some nice days, but it’s still raining.
 We are susceptible to uncomfortable memories, and although the river rose to over 1400 cubic feet per second, it was much, much higher during the flood!
 True, it is scary, though.

 What are we grateful for?

 Published on Thursday, May 21 2015 11:35

 The United States opened the Kansas territory for settlement in 1854 amid violence over whether to be a free or slavery state.
 Finally, Kansas entered the Civil War as a free state.
 After the war, settlers turned the prairies into productive farmland, and today the state provides corn, wheat, sorghum, and sunflowers for the rest of the country and beyond.

 Leroy Robert York, 75, passed away peacefully on May 1, in Pueblo.
 He was born June 4, 1939 in Waukegan, Illinois to Robert and Amanda (Pritzl) York.
 On February 14, 1958 he married Jenny (DeYoung) York in McHenry, Illinois.
 Roy and his family moved to Lyons, in 1969.